aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 [ ] Flowchart (similar to Miao, Shi and Cao, 2011)

+If the response received by the iOS app is identical to the reference response stored in the web app then we consider the entire test successful.
+The iOS application may assume a test is successful given it receives a 200 response code from the Landgate server.
+Often though OGC services will respond with a 200 code but include an exception in the response data.
+The reference check uncovers these test failures.
+Should a test type return 0% successful reference checks we assume that there is a process error or an incorrect reference object and disregard the test type entirely.

 ### Data Model and Structures

+#### TestCampaign

+A unique and human-readable string identifier which groups many TestMasters into a single campaign.
+Theoretically representing a unit of work for a single client.

+The TestCampaign class in the web application has no properties other than its name.
+It serves as the ancestor key for all TestMaster, Vector and CampaignStats objects, simplifying their retrieval from the datastore.
+In the case of this work the test database used "test_campaign" and the production database used "production_campaign" as the test campaign names.

 #### TestMaster

+All TestMasters and their children inherit from the ResultObject superclass in both the web iOS applications.
+In this manner they inherit the same properties of datetime,  testID, parentTestID and so forth.
+This is for the sake of convenience and avoiding repeating code.

 ##### TestEndpoint

+The main focus of the study, TestEndpoints request a set response from the Landgate server.

+Each TestMaster will record dozens of TestEndpoints.

 ##### LocationTest

+The LadgateAPITest iOS app requests a 10 metre accuracy for location fixes.
+This is not guaranteed, should the device be unable to locate with the desired precision it will report what it can after timing out.
+As with all GPS devices the environment affects location accuracy, particularly when testing indoors.
+Selecting a looser accuracy saves battery power.

 ##### NetworkTest

+The iOS device reports its mobile network connection type through the Telephony framework.

 ##### PingTest

 #### ReferenceObject

+ReferenceObjects hold the true version of the Landgate servers' response to each request.
+Properties of server, returnType and so forth identify ReferenceObjects from each other and allow comparison to a TestEndpoint.
+The reference property holds the text response, either XML, JSON or images converted to base64 text.

+These exemplar responses were requested and stored on the 5th of April, 2016.
+This is past GME's replacement date, references for GME requests were stored in April 2016 from the first test responses in December 2015.
+Dynamic parts of responses were excluded from the final ReferenceObject, for example any date or time value that changes between requests.

+The administrator uploads text files containing ReferenceObject references to the web application's code repository.
+A request to the \StoreReferences endpoint enqueues a task to add new and replace old ReferenceObjects with the text file contents.

 #### Vector

+The web application's Analyse function parses each TestEndpoint object and attempts to generate a new Vector object.
+Vectors encapsulate the LocationTest, NetworkTest and PingTest immediately preceding the TestEndpoint along with those immediately following it, retaining pointers to these objects.
+The function determines the change in Location, Network conditions and Ping response time and takes them as a proxy for the mobile device's changing connectivity environment through the endpoint test.

+The logic to retrieve the six related subtests from the datastore is as follows;

+1. Query only those records specific to the subtest type (LocationTests, NetworkTests or PingTests)
+2. Retrieve only results with the same TestMaster key as the TestEndpoint
+3. Filter results to only those with a datetime property less than the TestEndpoint's datetime for the three preceding subtests (or greater than for the three following tests)
+4. Sort the results by their datetime, descending for preceding subtests and ascending for following subtests
+5. Return only the first result, that being the closest in time to the TestEndpoint

+If any one of the six subtests are absent the Vector object can not be reliably created and the process is aborted.
+The TestEndpoint is marked IMPOSSIBLE to prevent any further automated attempts at analysis.
+Such objects are not considered any further in this study.
+Situations like this may arise where the test was cancelled partway through and not all three following subtests were completed.

+The Haversine distance formula gives a great circle distance travelled between two LocationTests (essentially a straight line at these scales).
+Dividing this result by the time difference gives an average speed in metres per second.

+The generation of mobile network is here taken as a proxy for connection speed.
+For example LTE is a fourth generation network and here assigned 4.0 for a networkClass property, where HSDPA would be assigned 3.5, CDMA 2.5 and so on.
+We assume that wifi is generation 5.0 due to its higher potential connection speed.
+Subtracting the following networkClass from the preceding one gives a networkChange value, positive reflecting improving network and negative degrading network connectivity.

+The change in response time for a HEAD request to google.com.au before and after an EndpointTest is another proxy for change in network connection speed.
+Subtracting the following response time from the preceding response time gives a positive pingChange value for improving network speed and a negative one for degrading speed.

+The Analyse function also performs the reference check.
+It assigns the Vector's referenceCheckSuccess property a True value if the TestEndpoint's response data contains the ReferenceObject's reference text or False otherwise.

+Vector objects are the basis for all further analysis in this study.
+All graphs in this work show the Vector rather than the original TestEndpoint or its subtests.

+#### CampaignStats

+The CampaignStats class stores counts of TestEndpoints and other subtests, enabling calculation of descriptive statistics for a specific TestCampaign.
+CampaignStats updates when the iOS application uploads a new TestMaster to the database, adding new counts onto existing values.
+Also when the Analyse function creates a new Vector object it also updates the CampaignStats properties for reference check success.

+The overwhelming majority of CampaignStats properties concern the percentage of successful reference object checks.
+0% reference check success rates will exclude the entire test type from further consideration.

 ### iOS Mobile Application